Djones4822/pyTeamUp/README.md

 # pyTeamUp
 Python API wrapper for TeamUp API.

-**Latest Version**: 0.1.5a-ALPHA (available in `accesskeys` build)
-**Latest Stable Version**: 0.1.4a (available via pip)
+**Latest Version**: 0.1.6a (available in `requests-refactor` build) **Latest Stable Version**: 0.1.4a (available via pip)

 **Note**: version 0.1.4a or higher is required for working with the TeamUp API as of 11/26/2021.
 This version adds basic support for `atttachment` event attribute, but  since it is undocumented in the official API there is no way to add or remove attachments.
 They can be viewed using `event.attachments` if set through the Web interface.

-**Note2**: 0.1.5a-ALPHA includes experimental `Key` object, as well as certain changes that may break existing code.
+**Note2**: 0.1.5a and higher includes experimental `Key` object, as well as certain changes that may break existing code.
 Specifically, all `Exception`s are now raised as more informative `TypeError` or `ValueError` or `HTTPError`.
 A mostly complete list of changes and additions is available in the version history below.

 ## Installation
 python 3.6 or higher required.
 Use pip (Current Version: 0.1.4a):